anurag-327/socicons/CONTRIBUTING.md

-# Contributing to Socions Icon Generation Library
+# Contributing to socicons Icon Generation Library

-Thank you for considering contributing to Socions!
+Thank you for considering contributing to socicons!
 We welcome contributions from the community to make our icon library even better.
 Please take a moment to review this guide for contributing.

 ## Code of Conduct